fastestimator/fastestimator/README.md

 $ python ./apphub/image_classification/lenet_mnist/lenet_mnist.py
 ```

+## Tutorial

+We have [tutorial series](https://github.com/vbvg2008/fastestimator/tree/master/tutorial) that walk through everything you need to know about FastEstimator.

+## Example

+Check out [Application Hub](https://github.com/vbvg2008/fastestimator/tree/master/apphub) for end-to-end deep learning examples in FastEstimator.

 ## Documentation
-For more info, check out [FastEstimator documentation](https://fastestimator.org)
+For more info, check out our [FastEstimator documentation](https://fastestimator.org).

 ## Citation
 Please cite FastEstimator in your publications if it helps your research: